[Last updated: 1 February 2026, unless otherwise noted]

 - Where the shares were suspended from trading for 50% or more of the total number of trading days during the relevant semi-annual period.

-- Sub-standard sales: Where the sales amount to less than KRW 5 billion (approximately US$3.85 million).
+- Sub-standard sales: Where the sales amount to less than KRW 30 billion (approximately US$20.7 million).
 In such cases, for a holding company, this figure will be based on the sales amount stated in the consolidated financial statement (with respect to the designation of foreign shares, etc., it will apply based on the consolidated financial statement.
 Provided that, in respect of a foreign company with listed shares, etc. that is not a foreign holding company, it has prepared financial statements in accordance with the K-IFRS and the figure will be based on the individual financial statement).
+This will not apply to the following cases:

-- Sub-standard market capitalization (with respect to the designation of foreign shares, etc., in the case of a company that has listed DRs representing foreign shares, the market capitalization will be determined on the basis of the number of listed DRs representing foreign shares; this requirement will not apply to a company that has listed foreign shares, etc. on an overseas securities market): Where the market capitalization of a company that has listed its common shares is less than KRW 5 billion (approximately US$3.85 million) for 30 days.
+- Sub-standard market capitalization (with respect to the designation of foreign shares, etc., in the case of a company that has listed DRs representing foreign shares, the market capitalization will be determined on the basis of the number of listed DRs representing foreign shares; this requirement will not apply to a company that has listed foreign shares, etc. on an overseas securities market): Where the market capitalization of a company that has listed its common shares is less than KRW 50 billion (approximately US$34.5 million) for 30 days (the number of days shall be calculated based on the trading days of the relevant common shares).

 - Where foreign company listed shares, etc. fall under any of the following: